Post-combustion CO2 capture from part-load industrial NGCCCHPs

 Author(s)

-T. Kuramochi (Universiteit Utrecht)
+Takeshi Kuramochi (Universiteit Utrecht)

-Andrea Ramirez (Universiteit Utrecht)
+Andrea Ramírez (Universiteit Utrecht)

-André P.C.
-Faaij (Universiteit Utrecht)
+André Faaij (Universiteit Utrecht)

 Wim Turkenburg (Universiteit Utrecht)